PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Evaluation and Results

+\textbf{Effectiveness of Large Patch Size.} To further investigate the impact of large patch size, we select GPT-3.5 for extreme testing.
+We increase the patch size from 32 to 500 (50 iterations, 10 patches per iteration) to align with ChatRepair's configuration.
+We list the newly fixed bugs in Table~\ref{extra_fix_patch_500}, where $\checkmark$ represents a correct fix, and \texttimes \ represents a plausible but not correct fix.
+It can be observed that a larger patch size (500) leads to more plausible fixes (16) and correct fixes (11).
+However, as the patch size increases, the number of newly fixed bugs significantly decreases.
+This indicates that \toolname{} has already approached its upper limit.

-\finding{3}{ All components, including test information, CoT, search, and evaluation, have a positive effect on \toolname{}.
+\finding{3}{ All components, including test information, CoT prompting, search, and evaluation, have a positive effect on \toolname{}.
 Among them, test information is effective for all LLMs (e.g., helping GPT-4o-mini fix 21 more bugs).
 CoT is effective for 6/7 LLMs (e.g., helping Yi-Coder-9B fix 31 more bugs).
 Search and evaluation are effective for all LLMs (e.g., helping GPT-4o-mini repair 30 more bugs).
-Moreover, large-scale models provide more accurate evaluations of patch quality, leading to better search results (e.g., GPT-3.5 fixes 27 more bugs, while Qwen2.5-Coder-3B only fixes 8 more bugs). }
+Moreover, large-scale models provide more accurate evaluations of patch quality, leading to better search results (e.g., GPT-3.5 fixes 27 more bugs, while Qwen2.5-Coder-3B only fixes 8 more bugs).
+Extreme testing shows a larger patch size (32 $\rightarrow$ 500) helps \toolname{} fix 11 more bugs, suggesting that increased search budget further enhances its repair effectiveness. }